tsackton/taelgar/Worldbuilding/Background/Addermarch Village Names.md

 Torvaine, TOR-vayn, derived from a rocky hill and slope, indicating a village nestled on or near a prominent incline

-Tygate, TY-gayt, named for a dwelling near a prominent road or entrance (with contributions from Old English and Norse influences)
+(USED) Tygate, TY-gayt, named for a dwelling near a prominent road or entrance (with contributions from Old English and Norse influences)

 ## French